vinkla/laravel-gitlab/README.md

 ```

 ## Documentation
 There are other classes in this package that are not documented here.
-This is because the package is a Laravel wrapper of [the official GitLab Search API package](https://github.com/m4tthumphrey/php-gitlab-api).
+This is because the package is a Laravel wrapper of [the official GitLab package](https://github.com/m4tthumphrey/php-gitlab-api).

 ## License